axibase/atsd-use-cases/Expatriation/README.md

 > View the complete [`fred.js`](../how-to/shared/trends.md#fred-library) UDF library here.

-#### Alert Expression
+#### Highlights

-Customized data monitoring in ATSD is possible using [`alert-expressions`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-14) whereby user-specified parameters may be defined to trigger alarms based on incoming data.
+The charts library provides settings quarters where the percent change from the previous year was greater than 50% in red, and quarters where it was less than -10% in green.

 ![](Images/2018-q2-6.png)

 [![](Images/btn.png)](https://apps.axibase.com/chartlab/8828458c#fullscreen)

-The `alert-expression` used here highlights quarters where the percent change from the previous year was greater than 50% in red, and quarters where it was less than -10% in green.

 The syntax for the `alert-expression` above is shown here: